DotNetAnalyzers/WpfAnalyzers/README.md

 Roslyn analyzers for WPF.
 * 1.x versions are for Visual Studio 2015.
 * 2.x versions are for Visual Studio 2017.
-* 3.x versions are for Visual Studio 2019+.
+* 3.x versions are for Visual Studio 2019.
+* 4.x versions are for Visual Studio 2022+.

 | Id       | Title
 | :--      | :--